 - compose clear arguments in written and oral forms;

-- perform independent historical research with primary and secondary sources.
+- perform independent historical research with primary and secondary sources as appropriate; and

 The purpose of the political science concentration is to train men and women to influence the world with their understanding of government from a Christian worldview.

 Learning Outcomes: Graduates of the political science concentration will be able to